postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-using_workspaces.md

 [![share personal](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-share-personal-WS.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-share-personal-WS.png)

 Click the **Share this workplace** button.
-You will see your Workspace listed in the team Workspaces page.
+You will see your Workspace in the team Workspaces.

 ### Sharing collections in Workspaces

-Postman enables you to share your collections in Workspaces from the Postman app and the Workspaces dashboard.
+Postman enables you to share your collections in Workspaces from the Postman app and the [Workspaces dashboard](https://app.getpostman.com/dashboard){:target="_blank"}.

 **Sharing collections in the sidebar**

-In the Postman app, select a collection in the sidebar and click the Ellipsis button.
+In the Postman app, select a collection in the sidebar and click the ***Ellipsis (...)*** button.

 Select "Share Collection".
 The **SHARE COLLECTION** modal appears.
 It offers three ways to share a collection: "Share in another workspace", "Embed", and "Get Link".